 This technique uses a tripod winch and a percussive effect with a variety of boring tools, where disturbed and undisturbed samples can be taken.
-This is the most suitable method for soft ground investigation as it enables the maximum amount of information to be obtained.
+This is the most suitable method for soft ground investigation, enabling the maximum amount of information to be obtained.
 However, minor changes in lithology may be overlooked unless continuous undisturbed sampling is used.